From The Grindhouse Cinema Database

 (Redirected from Barbara Steele)

 Barbara Steele (born December 29, 1937 in Birkenhead, Merseyside, England, UK) is an English film actress.
 Barbara is a cult film icon and known for starring in classic Italian gothic horror films of the 1960s.
 Her breakthrough role came in Italian director Mario Bava's Black Sunday (1960).
 Steele starred in several other horror films, including The Horrible Dr. Hichcock (1962), The Ghost, directed by Riccardo Freda; and Roger Corman's 1961 adaptation of Edgar Allan Poe's short story The Pit and the Pendulum.
-Barbara has also made memorable cameos in classic exploitation features like Jonathan Demme's Caged Heat (1974), David Cronenberg's Shivers (1975) and Joe Dante's Piranha (1978).
+Barbara has also made memorable cameos in classic exploitation features including Jonathan Demme's Caged Heat (1974), David Cronenberg's Shivers (1975) and Joe Dante's Piranha (1978).

 "It's easy to know my mood.
 I'm thin when I'm happy, but, during all the seasons, my eyes are green, my hands too big and my legs too long".